speakeasy-api/openapi-directory/SDKs/meraki.com/0.0.0-streaming/go/README.md

 * `GetDeviceCellularGatewaySettingsPortForwardingRules` - Returns the port forwarding rules for a single MG.
 * `UpdateDeviceCellularGatewaySettingsPortForwardingRules` - Updates the port forwarding rules for a single MG.

-### MGSubnetPoolSettings

-* `GetNetworkCellularGatewaySettingsSubnetPool` - Return the subnet pool and mask configured for MGs in the network.
-* `UpdateNetworkCellularGatewaySettingsSubnetPool` - Update the subnet pool and mask configuration for MGs in the network.

 ### MRL3Firewall

 * `GetNetworkSsidL3FirewallRules` - Return the L3 firewall rules for an SSID on an MR network